Prominent Rhode Island politician Martin Howard might have thought twice about publicly supporting the Stamp Act of 1765.

 In Newport, Martin Howard made the mistake of publishing a pamphlet defending the Stamp Act.

 On Aug.
-26, 1765, as colonists in Boston were busy sacking Gov. Thomas Hutchinson’s house, Newport patriots erected a gallows.
+26, 1765, as colonists in Boston sacked Gov. Thomas Hutchinson’s house, Newport patriots erected a gallows.
 They carted through the streets effigies of Martin Howard, along with another Loyalist, Dr. Thomas Moffatt, and the stamp master, Augustus Johnson.

 The Newport Mercury reported, “Various Labels were affixed to their Breasts, Arms, &c, denoting the Cause of these indignant Representations, and the Persons who were the Subjects of Derision.”